jmgrd98/teste-copybase/README.md

 ### Configuração do Frontend

 1. Navegue até a pasta do frontend:

    ``
    cd client
    ``
-2. Instale as dependências
+3. Instale as dependências:

    ``
    npm install
    ``
-3. Inicie a aplicação
+4. Inicie a aplicação
    ``
    npm run dev
    ``